hcbelias/panda/README.md

 - To run the application:

 ### BUILD

-- To generate a PROD version: npm run build
+- To generate a build: npm run build
+- There are two modes: development and production.
+Set the variable environment ENV_MODE to 'production' if you want the production mode.